MiguelRipoll23/homebridge-securitysystem/README.md

 (1) A powerful HomeKit app like Eve is required if the siren switch option is disabled to trigger the security system without using a switch accessory.

 ## Server options
-To enable the server API you can set the option `server_port` that will start a web server on your Homebridge device and allow you to change the current state from the security system or trigger it remotely.
+To enable remote state changes you can set the option `server_port` that will start a web server on your Homebridge device and allow you to change the current state from the security system or trigger it remotely.

 | Option          | Required | Description                                                                    | Value/s                |
 |-----------------|----------|--------------------------------------------------------------------------------|------------------------|